microsoft/terminal/doc/specs/#1790 - Font features and axes-spec.md

 ### Performance, Power, and Efficiency

+Should not affect power or efficiency.
+See the Potential Issues section for potential performance issues.

 ## Potential Issues

 We will need to monitor any potential performance issues caused by this feature.
 Since the extra work being done is only during initialization, the performance issues will probably be negligible if at all, but it will still be wise to check.